Borlänge: History

+During the steel crisis of the 1970s, the nationalized Domnarvet works became part of SSAB.
+In 1981, the plant's four blast furnaces and two remaining Kaldo converters were shut down, as steel production was restructured around the rolling operations.
+The Domnarvet site subsequently developed around its hot strip rolling mill.

 Between 1970 and 1974, the Tjärna Ängar Million Programme district was built.

 In the 1990s, Borlänge had the highest crime rate per thousand inhabitants in Sweden, dominated by violence and theft.